LinuxSuRen/jenkinsfile-runner/README.md

 ### Jenkins core version

 You can choose the version of jenkins to run passing `-version` argument.
 Default value `latest` is an alias for "_latest LTS release_" which is checked once a day.
-The requested jenkins.war is downloaded to download cache before jenkins is started from local `.jenkisnfile-runner` JENKINS_HOME
+The requested jenkins.war is downloaded to [download cache](#cache) before jenkins is started from local `.jenkisnfile-runner` JENKINS_HOME

 ### Plugins

 You can include a `plugins.txt` file with plugins required to run your pipeline.
-Jenkinsfile-runner will download those plugins and dependencies into dowload cache and setup `.jenkisnfile-runner` JENKINS_HOME accordingly.
+Jenkinsfile-runner will download those plugins and dependencies into [download cache](#cache) and setup `.jenkisnfile-runner` JENKINS_HOME accordingly.

+`plugins.txt` file is a plain text format with a plugin per line, as `<shortname>:<version>`

+If you use a custom update site to host your own plugins, you can suffix plugins with optional `@updatesiteId` and pass `-site` argument using `id=url` format to Jenkinsfile-runner.

+Note: once [JENKINS-34002](https://issues.jenkins-ci.org/browse/JENKINS-34002) is implemented we will also pick required dependencies from `Jenkinsfile`.

+### <a name="cache"></a>Download Cache

+As Jenkinsfile-runner do download jenkins.war and plugins on-demand, it relies on a download cache.
+Default location is `$HOME/.jenkinsfile-runner` but you can override using `-cache` option.

 ### Master Configuration